Communication accommodation theory: Police officers

-Giles has also looked at the actions and attitudes in the public's interaction with police officers, using accommodation theory.
+Giles has studied the actions and attitudes in the public's interaction with police officers using accommodation theory.
 Relational and identity aspects of this theory help to illustrate the interaction patterns that exist between the public and the police in the various situations in which these interaction take place.
-This study looked at both the accommodation patterns of the officers and the public with whom they were dealing.
+This study examined both the accommodation patterns of the officers and the public with whom they were dealing.